ErikRosengren/CppLog/README.md

 # CppLog
-A very simple header only logging implementation with coloured output and log to file support.
+A very simple logging implementation with coloured output and log to file support.

 ## Settings
 Changing file path, log level, colours or disabling file logging can be done in the header file.